 Liquidity target ratios are set and approved by Risk Committee.
-Independent liquidity risk control function with a dual reporting line to the management of the Bank and to the management at Group level is performed by Market Risk Dept. The latter monitors and reports the liquidity ratios compared with the approved targets, escalating any excesses to the respective management bodies.
+Independent liquidity risk control function with a dual reporting line to the management of the Bank and to the management at Group level is performed by Market Risk Department.
+The latter monitors and reports the liquidity ratios compared with the approved targets, escalating any excesses to the respective management bodies, as well as produces stress-tests for liquidity risk on a monthly basis.

-The Bank has developed an Action Plan for Liquidity Crisis in adherence to the Law on Credit Institutions and Ordinance $N{2}$ 11 of BNB on Liquidity Management.
+The Bank has developed an Action Plan for Liquidity Crisis in adherence to the Law on Credit Institutions and Ordinance N{2} 11 of BNB on Liquidity Management and Supervision.
 It marks the factors that influence the Bank's liquidity, indicates the functions of all managers and staff members involved in the process of liquidity utilization/attraction and the succession of actions for provision of liquidity in crisis situations.